 This material was prepared by The Center of Excellence for Behavioral Health in Nursing Facilities (COE-NF).
-This work is made possible by graft number HTPS6M687155 from this Substance Abuse and Mental Health Services Administration (SAMHSA), its contents are solely the responsibility of the authors and do not necessary represent the official views of the SAMHSA).
+This work is made possible by grant number HT/92M08/155 from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Its contents are solely the responsibility of the autions and do not necessarily prepared in the official were of the SAMHSA.